shulthz/bitshares.foundation/worker.md

 list of proposals through escrow:

 {% include workers.html %}

+# Worker Proposals via Escrow

+## The procedure

+1. Establishing Agreement for Escrow service
+2. BBF sets up worker proposal on-chain
+3. BBF obtains BTS from reserves
+4. BBF obtains smartcoins according to agreement (bitCNY, bitUSD, ...)
+5. freelancer proves delivery
+6. BBF reviews delivery and invoice
+7. freelancer receives payment
+8. Escrow service returns excess BTS to reserves

+## Purpose

+The purpose of this service is to provide security and transparency to both parties, the BitShares Blockchain Community, as well as the freelancer that performs the work in expectation of payment.

+On the one hand side, the community gets

+ * the freelancer to work on approved subjects
+ * significantly reduced currency risk as payments are in smartcoins
+ * calculable expenses to reserves
+ * more security for BTS voters (since payments are done for deliveries)
+ * higher transparency (everything happens on public accounts, on chain)
+ * enables public accounting audits at any time

+## Types of Worker Proposals

 The BitShares Blockchain Foundation currently knows **three** types of worker proposals: